Frances Bergen: Early life

+Bergen was born in Birmingham, Alabama, and her family moved to Los Angeles when she was in her early teens.
 In 1932, her father died of tuberculosis, when Frances was ten years old.
 Shortly after, her mother moved the family to Los Angeles.
 She graduated from Los Angeles High School.

 Career

+Bergen worked for an exclusive store in Los Angeles as a top fashion model before she moved to New York City.
+There she used the name Frances Wescott while she modeled for the John Robert Powers agency.

 As an actress, Bergen had supporting or minor roles in a number of films.
-She made her debut in Titanic (1953), after which she appeared in Robert Z. Leonard's Her Twelve Men (1954), and Douglas Sirk's Interlude (1957).
+She made her debut in Titanic (1953), retaining the Wescott stage name, after which she appeared in Robert Z. Leonard's Her Twelve Men (1954), and Douglas Sirk's Interlude (1957).
 During the 1958-1959 television season, Frances became the recurring love interest on the western show Yancy Derringer as Madame Francine, the strong willed but beautiful owner of a members-only gambling house in New Orleans set in 1868.

-She also was featured on a 1956 record, The Beguiling Miss Frances Bergen, accompanied by accordionist Art Van Damme.
+In 1955 Bergen successfully debuted a singing act at the Hotel Monteleone in New Orleans.
+Her first record album was The Beguiling Frances Bergen, on Columbia Records, accompanied by accordionist Art Van Damme.

 Bergen also made numerous other appearances on television, with guest starring roles on The Millionaire, The Dick Powell Show, Barnaby Jones, MacGyver, and Murder, She Wrote.

 She returned to films in the 1980s, with small roles in American Gigolo (1980), The Sting II (1983), The Star Chamber (1983), The Muppets Take Manhattan (1984), Hollywood Wives (1985) (starring her famous daughter), The Morning After (1986), and Made in America (1993).
 She also had a major part in Henry Jaglom's independently made film Eating (1990).
 She appeared on two episodes of Murphy Brown, her daughter's hit show, including Part One of the series finale in 1998.

 Personal life

 In 1941, Frances Westerman met Edgar Bergen after a radio program when he was 38 and she was 19.
 Westerman, who had graduated from Los Angeles High School the year before, was in the audience of Edgar Bergen's radio program as the guest of a member of his staff.
 Sitting in the front row, the young fashion model's long legs caught the attention of Bergen, who asked to meet her.

-On June 28, 1945, the two were married in Mexico, after years of long distance courtship.
+On June 23, 1945, the two were married in Ensenada, Mexico, after years of long distance courtship.
 They remained happily married until Edgar's death on September 30, 1978, at age 75.

 On May 9, 1946, the couple welcomed their first child, Candice Bergen.
 Fifteen years later, on October 12, 1961, they had a son, Kris Edgar Bergen, who would later become a film and television editor.